cryptolab-network/cryptolab-staking-treasury-proposal/README.md

     * Duration: y weeks
     * Price: x USD * y = z USD

-Except from the milestones above, the maintanance tasks for the current CryptoLab and Telegram Bots for validators
+Except from the milestones above, the server fee and maintanance tasks for the current CryptoLab and Telegram Bots for validators

 * Duration: 12 months
-* Price: 500 USD/month
+* Price: 800 USD/month

 ### Include any extra links completing the proposal here